FSUDRS/fsudrs.github.io/contact.md

 ### Propose a Publishing Project

-To propose a publishing project, please complete our Digital Project Consultation Request form at [https://www.lib.fsu.edu/DRS/form/contact-us](https://www.lib.fsu.edu/DRS/form/contact-us) and a member of our team will be in touch.
+To propose a publishing project, please contact us at [lib-digischol@fsu.edu](mailto:lib-digischol@fsu.edu?subject=New%20FSOP%20Publishing%20Project%20Proposal) and a member of our team will be in touch.

 ### Our Staff

 Devin Soper, Director of Digital Research and Scholarship, dsoper[at]fsu[dot]edu

-Laura Miller, Open Publishing Librarian, lmiller[at]fsu[dot]edu

 Matthew Hunter, Digital Scholarship Librarian, mhunter2[at]fsu[dot]edu